'In Hoffa's Shadow' Uncovers An Author's Family Ties To A Mafia Mystery

 Uncle Tony Giacalone was impeccably dressed.
 He had a beautiful apartment that we used to go to a lot.
 Uncle Tony Provenzano had an amazing pool table, and we used to play there a lot.
 And he ended up giving us that pool table one day.
 So I was very close to these people who were being described in the newspapers as these horrible, violent mobsters.
 But to me, they were family.

-DAVIES: This is FRESH AIR, and we're speaking with Jack Goldsmith.
-He headed the Office of Legal Counsel in the George W. Bush administration for a time, where he was involved in critical battles over the legality of interrogation techniques and warrantless surveillance of American citizens.
-His new memoir focuses on a very different story, his stepfather Chuck O'Brien's close connection to labor leader Jimmy Hoffa and the suspicion many held for years that O'Brien was connected to Hoffa's 1975 disappearance.
-Jack Goldsmith's book is called "In Hoffa's Shadow."

-Part of this book is sort of a look at the American labor movement and Jimmy Hoffa's life.
-And it's fascinating.
-You know, he had a reputation as a guy who was, you know, violent and corrupt and kind of the worst of the American labor movement.
+DAVIES: Part of this book is sort of a look at the American labor movement and Jimmy Hoffa's life, and it's fascinating, you know?
+He had a reputation as a guy who was, you know, violent and corrupt and kind of the worst of the American labor movement.
 And you argue there's really more to his story.
 Tell us what people don't know about Hoffa - his life and motivations.

 I mean, he basically assumed from that early period, when he saw the state and management together fighting unions in violent ways, he basically assumed and believed that was the way of the world ever since.
 And that shaped his outlook.
 He was also - it's not well-known, but he was also a true genius - and this is not a word that - this is not just something I think.
 It's what labor historians who have studied his career have said - a true genius at bargaining and organizing.